malcolmaudio/sneaking-in-funkhaus/README.md

-# Funkhaus Modern
+# sneaking in Funkhaus

 ## Overview
-Funkhaus Modern is a multi-algorithm algorithmic reverb plugin.
+sneaking in Funkhaus is a multi-algorithm algorithmic reverb plugin.
 It builds upon classic reverberation topologies by providing modern shaping tools like tone control, saturation, and dual-chorus modulation.

 ## Algorithms (Spaces)
 1. **Cathedral**: Huge size, echoey, brighter damping.